graclj/learning-graclj/README.md

 - This guide *does not* assume any knowledge of Gradle.
 - Graclj 0.1.0 only supports a nightly version of Gradle:
   - `2.12-20160211000031+0000`
+- If you want instructions for a different version of Graclj, look in the branches.

 ## Getting Started